JulienBacquart/MTW-MeSH-wiki/Installation-on-Windows.md

 ## Install Apache Jena/Fuseki 3.9

-> Using the version 4 under investigation...
+> Using the version 4 is probably possible but it has not been tested yet.

 1. Download Jena and Fuseki binary files at https://archive.apache.org/dist/jena/binaries/